RABBIT CREEK PRESCHOOL

-Registration for currently enrolled families will open the First day of February and continue until the classes are full.
+Registration for currently enrolled families will open the First day of February and continue until

-Registration for previously enrolled RCP families will open the Second week of
+previously enrolled RCP families will open the the second week of February and continue until the classes are full.

+Registration for new students will open the third week of

 February and continue until the classes are full.

 become available in any class, they will be filled from the waiting list.
 If there is no waiting list,

 openings will be advertised on the Rabbit Creek Preschool Website and locally.
 No new students will be entered after April

 15 for the current year.

-Tuition is established by the Preschool Parent Advisory Committee with approval of Rabbit Creek
+Tuition is established by the Preschool Parent Advisory Committee with approval

-additional expenses over and above normal operating expenses shall be approved by Rabbit Creek Community Association’s
+Any additional expenses over and above normal operating expenses shall be approved by Rabbit Creek Community Association’s

 Board of Directors.
 Should unforeseen increases in costs arise during the school year the options will